A Novel Semi-Coupled Hierarchical Motion Planning Framework for Cooperative Transportation of Multiple Mobile Manipulators: SIMULATION AND EXPERIMENTAL RESULTS

 \subsubsection{Simulation 2}

-In this simulation, we compare the proposed hierarchical framework with the decoupled framework.
-When the closed-chain constraint and the lower bound of the formation constraint are not guaranteed in Fig. \ref{fig_overview}, or $\emph{ASR}$ is not checked in Alg. \ref{alg1} (line 28-33), the centralized layer and the decentralized layer become fully decoupled, resulting in a framework similar to \cite{hekmatfar2014cooperative}.
-The performance of the decoupled framework in the tasks in Fig. \ref{fig_sim_scene}(a)-(f) is shown in Table III.
+In this simulation, we compare the proposed framework with the fully decoupled hierarchical framework.
+When the closed-chain constraint and the lower bound of the redundancy constraint metric are not guaranteed in Figure \ref{fig_overview}, the centralized layer and the decentralized layer become fully decoupled, resulting in a framework similar to \cite{hekmatfar2014cooperative}.
+The performance of the decoupled framework in the tasks in Figure \ref{fig_sim_scene}(a)-(f) is shown in Table IV.

-When the scenes and the tasks are simple, the centralized layer and the decentralized layer are always compatible, so checking the closed-chain constraint and the lower bound of the formation constraint can be avoided.
-Therefore, the decoupled framework performs well in Fig. \ref{fig_sim_scene}(a)-(b).
+When the scenes and the tasks are simple, the centralized layer and the decentralized layer are always compatible, so checking the closed-chain constraint and the lower bound of the redundancy constraint metric can be avoided.
+Therefore, the decoupled framework performs well in Figure \ref{fig_sim_scene}(a)-(b).
 However, obstacles will complicate the motion planning problem and make the two layers in conflict.
-Therefore, in Fig. \ref{fig_sim_scene}(c)-(f), the performance of the decoupled framework decreases dramatically.
-A failure case is shown in Fig. \ref{fig_FDHF}.
-As can be seen, although the motion of the object is collision-free, \cite{hekmatfar2014cooperative} cannot find a valid path for the robots that satisfies the collision, closed-chain and formation constraints simultaneously.
+Therefore, in Figure \ref{fig_sim_scene}(c)-(f), the performance of the decoupled framework decreases dramatically.
+A failure case is shown in Figure \ref{fig_FDHF}.
+As can be seen, although the motion of the object is collision-free, \cite{hekmatfar2014cooperative} cannot find a valid path for the robots that satisfies the collision, closed-chain and redundancy constraints simultaneously.